wendecoder/NanoGptTrainedOnAmharicNewsCorpus/README.md

 # Amharic Text Generation with Transformer

-This repository contains the implementation of a character-level text generation model for Amharic language using a Transformer architecture.
+This repository contains the implementation of a bytes-level text generation model for Amharic language using a Transformer architecture.
 The model is trained to replicate Amharic news-like text based on a provided dataset.

 ## Model Architecture